-- The GCSE PE course is suitable for those students who have displayed a particular strength at PE.
-Ideally, you should have played for a school team (or to an equivalent standard in a non-school sport/activity). - On your option form, you will select the subject area of Sport and your course preference.
-After discussion, we will then allocate you to the most appropriate of the two PE courses, taking account of your preference, the assessment style of each course, your own academic profile and sporting ability, and the overall balance and demands of your Key Stage 4 curriculum (see pages 4-9).
+- The GCSE PE course is suitable for those students who have displayed a particular strength at PE in key stage 3.
+Ideally, you should have played for a school team (or to an equivalent standard in a non-school sport/activity). - It is not possible to take both PE and Sport Studies.